bioimagebook/bioimagebook.github.io/chapters/1-concepts/6-files/python.md

 print(f'Print the mean for comparison: {im.mean()}')
 ```

-### AICSImageIO
+### BioIO

-[AICSImageIO](https://github.com/AllenCellModeling/aicsimageio) is an excellent package for reading lots of image formats in Python - and is particularly strong when it comes to reading multidimensional images and metadata.
+[BioIO](https://bioio-devs.github.io/bioio/) is an excellent package for reading lots of image formats in Python - and is particularly strong when it comes to reading multidimensional images and metadata.

 It can even handle a variety of microscopy formats, and optionally use [Bio-Formats](https://www.openmicroscopy.org/bio-formats/).